Practice Dynamic Leadership with a Masters in Nonprofit Leadership at Grace College Online

 Be Effective First, Efficient Second

 The priority of leadership and the goal of any organization is to be effective.
 The focus of all efforts is meeting the predefined goal.
 Only when that is guaranteed should leaders turn their attention to efficiently accomplishing the task.
+Grace College’s online masters in nonprofit leadership will teach you more about how to achieve this.

 Recognize Time as the Most Critical Resource

-No resource is more critical to every organization, each individual and all leaders as time.
+No resource is more critical to every organization, each individual, and all leaders as time.
 “Next time a meeting starts 15 minutes late, look around the room and count your team members,” Stricklin said.
 “Think of what could have been done in that wasted time.
 Think of the average hourly wage for the room.
 Do the math of how much your tardiness cost the company in real dollars, then add the frustration endured by your team (which is priceless).”

-Leadership Is a Process
+Remember That Leadership Is a Process